• Skip to main content

 Instructions

-• To make the cobbler topping simple mix the flour, baking powder and caster sugar together.
-Using your fingers, rub in the cold butter until the butter is pea-sized.
-Add in the milk and bring the mixture together until it is the texture of soft cookie dough.
+• In a large bowl, mix together the flour, baking powder, and caster sugar.
+Using your fingers, rub in the cold butter until the mixture resembles coarse crumbs with pea-sized pieces of butter.
+Add the milk and mix until the dough comes together with a texture similar to soft cookie dough.

 Notes